PhilipAB/vsc-mock-backend/README.md

 ### Commit 6 – C6

 Updated sql queries in README.md for table definitions.
 The **name** column in user and course table is now unique, so we will not have courses/users with the exact same name in our database.

+### Commit 7 – C7

+Updated models and types.
+Renamed route from */createUser* to */users*.
+Added columns hidden, starred and role to CourseUserRelation table.
+Added default values for roles.
+Changed naming convention for exported constants from PascalCase to camelCase.

 ## Known Issues